-Dorothee van Vredenburch has been appointed to the Management Board as chief change and organisation as from the Settlement Date.
-From 1 October 2013 until the Settlement Date, she first was a member of the management board of ING Verzekeringen and, after the legal merger between the Company and ING Verzekeringen which became effective on 1 March 2014, of the Company.
-Mrs Van Vredenburch has also been a member of the management board of ING Insurance Eurasia since 1 November 2012.
-Mrs Van Vredenburch is responsible for NN's human resources, communications and sustainability.
-Mrs Van Vredenburch joined ING in 2009 as managing director of Corporate Communications and Affairs of ING Group and, from 2010, also of ING Insurance Eurasia.
-Prior to joining ING in 2009, Mrs Van Vredenburch served as managing director and chairman of the board for Citigate Europe (from 2001 to 2005) and in 2007 she founded RedZebra Group, a Netherlands-based consulting firm.
-Mrs Van Vredenburch started her career in 1987 as investment analyst at Amro International Services (London) and had similar roles at Swiss Bank Corporation and at Carnegie International Securities Ltd. in London until 1992.
+Dorothee van Vredenburch was appointed to the Management Board as chief change and organisation as from the Settlement Date.
+From 1 October 2013 until the Settlement Date, she first was a member of the management board of ING Verzekeringen and, after the legal merger between NN Group and ING Verzekeringen which became effective on 1 March 2014, of NN Group.
+Ms Van Vredenburch has also been a member of the management board of ING Insurance Eurasia since 1 November 2012.
+Ms Van Vredenburch is responsible for NN Group's HR, communications and sustainability.
+Ms Van Vredenburch joined ING in 2009 as managing director of Corporate Communications and Affairs of ING Group and, from 2010, also of ING Insurance Eurasia.
+Prior to joining ING in 2009, Ms Van Vredenburch served as managing director and chair of the board for Citigate Europe (from 2001 to 2005) and in 2007 she founded RedZebra Group, a Netherlands-based consulting firm.
+Ms Van Vredenburch started her career in 1987 as investment analyst at Amro International Services (London) and had similar roles at Swiss Bank Corporation and at Carnegie International Securities Ltd. in London until 1992.
 In 1993, she founded First Financial Communications B.V., a financial communications firm that later became part of the global marketing and communications Incepta Group (Citigate), which merged with Huntsworth Plc.
-Mrs Van Vredenburch holds a BTEC HND degree in Business and Finance from CCAT in Cambridge (UK).
-Besides being a member of the Management Board, Mrs Van Vredenburch is a member of the board of Junior Achievement Europe.
+Ms Van Vredenburch holds a BTEC HND degree in Business and Finance from CCAT in Cambridge (UK).
+Besides being a member of the Management Board, Ms Van Vredenburch is a member of the board of Junior Achievement Europe and member of the board of Stichting Koninklijk Concertgebouworkest.